Daithi333/grid-api/README.md

 ### TODO
-- user preferences - custom column widths, sort, etc
+- user preferences for Grid view - custom column widths, saved sort, etc
-- formulas - re-evaluate after a programmatic save
 - improve row numbers handling - row numbers are not fixed, so deletions in one transaction will invalidate row numbers in other transactions.
 Better solution is needed, but for now it just iterates through previous rows to find a match.
 - Add functionality for row insertions
+- Enforce unique file name
+- user signup, login
+- enforce permissions for queries, ie only return wha the user should see

 ### Run app